 Modern journalists are trained to focus on the facts.
 For some media, fact checkers double check to verify that the story is correct.
-Journalists can be penalized for errors in their stories.
-Now instead of modern journalists, imagine the followers of a religious leader in pre-scientific Palestine.
-Their Truth may not have been bound by any sense of journalistic accuracy.
+Journalists can get big penalties for errors in their stories.
+Now imagine followers of a religious leader in pre-scientific Palestine.
+Their Truth may not have been bound to mere journalistic accuracy.

-Now add over forty years of oral history before the gospels are written.
+Now add 40+ years of oral history before the gospels are written.

-Now make that forty years happen in a foreign culture, a Greek culture already familiar with miracles such as turning water into wine, virgin births, and dying-and-rising gods.
+Now make that 40 years happen in a foreign culture, a Greek culture comfortable with miracles such as turning water into wine, virgin births, and dying-and-rising gods.

-Now separate our oldest copies from the gospel originals by centuries.
+Now separate us from the gospel originals by at least decades and more often centuries.
 That’s a long time for rival traditions to fight it out and for copyists to add or delete as their own beliefs demanded.
 (I’ve discussed this long journey here, here, here, and here.)

 Now how much confidence can we have in the account?